PatrickWalker/belfastGo/README.md

 - what the teams that use Go do? backend/web, open source, systems level programming, etc.

-I'm not opposed to includings remote friendly companies that have a Go developers in Belfast who either meet and work in person regularly, or share a coworking space together.
+I'm not opposed to including remote friendly companies that have a Go developers in Belfast who either meet and work in person regularly, or share a coworking space together.

 # Inspiration